General Information

 Temperament

 Like the Labrador, they are noted for their intelligence, their affection for people, and their tolerance of children.
 The other side of this is that they require lots of companionship to be happy.
 They do well in obedience trials and make excellent guide dogs.
-While they might not do quite as well in field trials as Labrador Retrievers, they are excellent hunters that are famous for their outstanding scenting abilities.
+While they might not do quite as well in field trials as Labrador Retrievers, they are excellent hunters who are famous for their outstanding scenting abilities.
 They are exceptionally eager to please their owners.

 The Golden Retriever loves to retrieve.
 Retrieving a thrown stick, tennis ball, or frisbee can keep a Golden occupied and entertained for hours, particularly if there is also water involved.